Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Approach

-\textbf{Architecture.} Instead of the asymmetric encoder-decoder of MAE, LoMaR applies a simple Transformer encoder architecture.
-We input all the visible and masked patches under a sampled region into the encoder.
-Although feeding the masked patches into the encoder can be deemed a less efficient operation than MAE that only inputs masked patches into the decoder, we find that inputting the masks in the early stages can enhance the visual representation and make it more robust to the smaller window sizes.
-It might be because the encoder can convert the masked patches back to their original RGB representation after multiple encoder layers' interaction with the other visible patches.
+\textbf{Architecture.} Instead of the asymmetric encoder-decoder of MAE, LoMaR only applies a simple Transformer encoder architecture.
+We input all the visible and masked patches under a sampled region into the encoder and reconstruct the masked patches through a simple MLP layer.
+Although feeding the masked patches into the encoder can be deemed a less efficient operation than MAE, which only inputs masked patches into the decoder, we find that inputting the masks in the early stages can enhance the visual representation and make it more robust to mask reconstruction from the smaller regions.
+It might be because the encoder can convert the masked patches back to their original RGB representation after multiple encoder layers interact with the other visible patches.
 Those recovered masks in the hidden layers can implicitly contribute to the image representation.
-Therefore, we preserve the mask patches as the encoder input in LoMaR.
+Therefore, LoMaR preserves the mask patches as the encoder input.

-\textbf{Relative positional encoding.} LoMaR applies the relative positional encoding (RPE) instead of the absolute positional encoding in MAE.
-We apply the contextual RPE from \cite{wu2021rethinking}, in which it introduces a learnable vector $r_{ij}$ for each query $i$ and key $j$ when computing the self-attention.

 \textbf{Implementation.} Given an image, we first divide it into several non-overlapping patches.
 Each patch is linearly projected into an embedding.
-We randomly sample several square-shaped windows of $K \times K$ patches at different spatial locations.
-We then zero out a fixed percentage of patches within each window.
-After that, we feed all the patches, including visible and masked ones, from each window to the encoder in raster order.
-Following \cite{wu2021rethinking}, the encoder applies learnable relative positional encoding in the self-attention layer.
-We convert the latent representations from the encoder output back to their original feature dimension with a simple MLP head, and then compute the mean squared error with the normalized ground-truth image.
+We randomly sample several square-shaped regions of $K \times K$ patches at different spatial locations.
+We then zeroed out a fixed percentage of patches within each region.
+After that, we feed all the patches, including visible and masked ones, from each region to the encoder in raster order.
+We also apply the relative positional encoding \cite{wu2021rethinking} into our model, enabling the translation-invariant property for the local masked reconstruction.
+We convert the latent representations from the encoder output to their original feature dimension with a simple MLP head and then compute the mean squared error with the normalized ground-truth image.